taewanme/vagrant4DS/README.md

 - git, Vagrant and Virtualbox should be installed in target host OS.

 ### Building Vagrant Box
-- Clone repository from github/taewanme
+- Cloning repository from github/taewanme
-- Build image of vagrant from Vagrantfile
+- Building image of vagrant from Vagrantfile
    - build time: about 10minute

 ```bash